-You must add 310-A Pro Bono to your class schedule in DataVU preferably in the semester in which you plan to complete the pro bono hours.
+You must add 310-A Pro Bono to your class schedule in DataVU preferably during any registration periods for the semester in which you plan to complete the pro bono hours.
 However, you can begin your pro bono work before registering for the 310-A course.

 - How many Pro Bono hours must I complete during my three years of law school?

-Enrolled students must complete forty (40) hours of pro bono service.
+Enrolled students must complete sixty (60) hours of pro bono service.

 - May I complete more than the required number of Pro Bono hours?

 Yes, students may receive a Pro Bono Commendation on their law school transcript if they complete 80 or more pro bono hours.

 - How do I find a Pro Bono site at which to work?

-Please check Strategy for current pro bono job postings.
+Please check Symplicity for current pro bono job postings.

 - May I complete my Pro Bono work with a private law firm/attorney?

 Students may complete pro bono work with a private law firm or attorney.
 However, the work assigned by the private law firm or attorney will qualify only if the attorney is also working for the client on a pro bono basis or for a reduced fee.